5 Photography Tips to Engage More Instagram Followers

 Sometimes you come across an image that makes you stop and stare for what seems like an eternity, an image that stands out so much from the others you can’t help but be in awe.
 However, other times you get stuck scrolling on Instagram and nothing seems to be jumping out at you, they all seem to be blending into one.
-So what makes an image grab your eyeballs and glue them to the screen, and how do you make your images do exactly that?
-I’ve put together my top 5 tips to make your images more impactful, so read on my friends and you’ll soon be the cause of many a drool face emoji!
+So what makes an image grab your eyeballs and glue them to the screen, and how do you increase your Instagram follower engagement?
+I’ve put together my top 5 photography tips to make your images more impactful, so read on my friends and you’ll soon be stopping your Instagram followers in their tracks.

 1. Create a Connection/Tangibility

 We’re all emotional beings and if we look at an image and ‘feel’ something, that’s when we stop for a moment and take it all in, that’s a connection.
-Whilst our attention span seems to be shortening by the day, an image has a very fleeting moment to peak your interest and pause you from scrolling right by.
-If in that moment an emotion is evoked, a sense of wonder, a simple WOW, fear, happiness, even envy, or the dreamy wanderlust daydreaming, the viewer is more likely to engage with your image and remember your work – you’ve made an impact.
+Whilst our attention span seems to be shortening by the day, an image has a very fleeting moment to peak interest and pause your followers from scrolling through Instagram.
+If in that moment an emotion is evoked, a sense of wonder, a simple WOW, fear, happiness, even envy, or the dreamy wanderlust daydreaming, the follower is more likely to engage with your image and remember your work – you’ve made an impact.

 One simple way to help create this connection is to allow the viewer to imagine him or herself in the image.
 If there is a person standing in the distance soaking up a breathtaking view, the landscape not only draws them in and adds the WOW factor, but by placing a human element you’re creating tangibility and an opportunity for the viewer to place themselves within that scene.
 You have now created an opening for an emotion to be evoked, a connection to be made.